barriosjorge/gmt_docs/src/release_notes/release_1/notes.rst

     - Updated Component Service Access (container) handling of alarm, fault and configuration events

   - Added Node.js implementation of OPC-UA Adapter with client and server implementation examples
+  - Added new database command to the `grs` tool to query and update the Core Services databases

   - EtherCAT Hardware Adapter updates: